top of page

 Self-isolation and quarantine (any COVID-19-like symptoms)

 When there is a possible COVID-19 exposure in places like work or school, people do not need to self-isolate unless they test positive for COVID-19 or develop symptoms of COVID-19.
-If you think you may have been exposed to COVID-19 it’s important to self-monitor.
-If you develop symptoms, stay home until your symptoms have improved and checked the self-assessment tool to see if you should get a test.
+If you think you may have been exposed to COVID-19, it’s important to self-monitor.
+If you develop symptoms, stay home until your symptoms have improved and check the self-assessment tool to see if you should get a test.

 Stay Home When Sick